Integrated Design and Governance of Agentic AI Systems through Adaptive Information Modulation: Conclusion

-This work has a few limitations.
-First, the limited sample size of the evaluation (number of rounds) may introduce fluctuations in the observed trends, primarily due to constraints in computational resources (see the SI for details).
-However, the confidence intervals in our results indicate that increasing the number of rounds is unlikely to significantly alter the key findings.
-A potential solution to this issue is using small-scale LLMs fine-tuned by large models, which can replicate certain behaviors of the larger models while being much more computationally efficient.
-Additionally, future work could explore different network structures beyond random networks, test the framework across other strategic games, and incorporate more granular information tiers for PPA intervention.
+However, this work presents a few limitations.
+First, the limited sample size of the evaluation (number of rounds) may introduce fluctuations in the observed trends, primarily due to constraints in computational resources.
+However, the confidence intervals in our results indicate that increasing the number of rounds is unlikely to alter the key findings significantly.
+A potential solution to this issue is using small-scale LLMs fine-tuned by large models, which can replicate certain behaviors of the larger models while being more computationally efficient.
+Additionally, future work could explore different network structures beyond random networks, test the framework across other strategic games, and incorporate more granular information tiers for RL manager's intervention.